-- Establish Innovation East.13 The proposed East Campus Innovation Hub will provide expanded collaborative space concentrated on problem solving and and venture-building.
-The hub will house the Trust Center, the Legatum Center, the Tata Center, and key activities related to the Innovation Initiative, such as the Laboratory for Innovation Science and Policy, elements of the student project fund, and the undergraduate minor.
-Conveniently, this space could be a part of the East Campus redesign, serving as a link to entrepreneur ial activities occurring throughout Kendall Square.
-The building could include office space run independently of MIT, as is the case at the Cambridge Innovation Center, as well as space for the Technology Licensing Office and for Media Lab entrepreneurship projects. - Establish Innovation West.14 The proposed West Campus Innovation Hub, which will be located in the vicinity of the Stratton Student Center, will provide extensive and much-needed maker spaces for students and project-oriented classes in engineering.
+The hub will house the Trust Center, the Legatum Center, the Tata Center, and key activities related to the Innovation Initiative, such as the Lab for Innovation Science and Policy, elements of the student project fund, and the undergraduate minor.
+Conveniently, this space could be a part of the East Campus redesign, serving as a link to entrepreneurial activities occurring throughout Kendall Square.
+The building could include office space run independently of MIT, as is the case at the Cambridge Innovation Center, as well as space for the Technology Licensing Office and for Media Lab entrepreneurship projects.

+- Establish Innovation West.14 The proposed West Campus Innovation Hub, which will be located in the vicinity of the Stratton Student Center, will provide extensive and much needed maker spaces for students and project-oriented classes in engineering.
 Close to the residential heart of the campus, the space might additionally provide an effective location for the GEL Program, elements of the student project fund, an outpost of the Trust Center, and base of operation for innovation-oriented student clubs. - The Infinite Innovation Corridor Connector.
-In response to student and researcher requests to link physical spaces through a digital presence, the Innovation Initiative will develop Mobius, an online platform that connects all spaces along the "Infinite InnovAtion Corridor" and allows students to find the spaces, equipment, and expertise they need.
+In response to student and researcher requests to link physical spaces through a digital presence, the Innovation Initiative will develop Mobius, an online platform that connects all spaces along the "Infinite Innovation Corridor" and allows students to find the spaces, equipment, and expertise they need.
 Mobius will also enable booking, training, and certification on different types of equipment.
 Mapping the Infinite Innovation Corridor will also enable MIT to balance supply and demand for new spaces and equipment.15 Efforts to develop and maintain Mobius will also compel dialogue between departments across MIT about best practices for sharing equipment and spaces that consider issues of accidental damage, use of expendable resources, and priority of scheduling for the 'home' department.